 The Nature Conservancy in Illinois works to protect the Prairie State for future generations.
 Explore our work and get an insider's view into our projects, preserves and conservation work!

-Read the latest conservation updates from The Nature Conservancy in Illinois from its Spring 2013 newsletter.
+Get the latest updates from The Nature Conservancy in Illinois!

 Our Director of River Conservation Doug Blodgett tells us why rivers flood and what we can and need to do to mitigate damages.
 Illinois River flooding